State Guide · Gujarat

 Open to Outsiders

-YES - all Indian citizens for residential/commercial.
-Agricultural: AGRICULTURISTS ONLY.
+Yes — all Indian citizens for residential / commercial.
+Agricultural: agriculturists only.

 Stamp Duty

-4.9% (male) / 3.9% (female) + 1% reg (WAIVED for women) on higher of Jantri or agreement
+4.9% (all buyers) + 1% registration (waived for women sole owners) on the higher of Jantri or agreement value.

 Jantri Alert